rcpch/digital-growth-charts-server/docs/integrator/faqs-for-integrators.md

 !!! tip "RCPCH On-Premise Hosting Service"
     The RCPCH offers an 'on-premise' managed service which may suit some customers requiring the service to be hosted within their own data centre, or on their own cloud infrastructure.
 Find out more about [pricing](https://www.rcpch.ac.uk/resources/growth-charts/digital/about#subscriptions-and-pricing).

-By using the RCPCH-provided API you avoid all that requirement and use our commodity server.
+By using the RCPCH-provided API, you avoid all that requirement and use our commodity server.

 ## Q: Is entering a gestational age mandatory?

 **A**: Gestational age is **not** mandatory for the API to return a value.
-If it is not supplied then the child will be assumed to be born at 40 weeks and therefore for the UK-WHO charts, the standard term references will be used for calculations and charts.
+If not supplied, the child will be assumed to be born at 40 weeks.
+For the UK-WHO charts, the standard term references will be used for calculations and charts.

 From a DPCHR implementer perspective, if a birth notification has not flowed into the DPCHR, suppliers will need to require parents to enter it.